The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 It wasn’t resolution.
 It was containment.

-I never met the CDC president.
+I never met him.

 I heard he brought his lunch to the office in a brown paper bag.
 A husband.
 A father.
 A gardener who read science fiction.